kiwitcms/kiwitcms.github.io/content/2025-08-20-self-support-explained.markdown

 it easier to upgrade to new versions when you decide to do so.

-**Private add-on packages:** provides access to private package repositories for extra add-ons maintained by the Kiwi TCMS team.
+**Private package repository:** provides access to private package repositories for extra add-ons maintained by the Kiwi TCMS team.
 This is indended for the purposes of building your own downstream containers, custom development and/or creating your own non-standard deployment configuration!

-Normally you wouldn't need to be doing this kind of work but in case you do, we've got you covered.
-For example: build a PowerPC container image!
+For more information [click here]({filename}pages/packages.markdown)!

 **Limited support:** *Self Support* customers do not receive technical support.
 Help from the